Typhoon Kim (1980)

-Typhoon Kim, known in the Philippines as Typhoon Osang, was the second typhoon in a week to directly affect the Philippines during July 1980.
+Typhoon Kim, known in the Philippines as Super Typhoon Osang, was the second typhoon in a week to directly affect the Philippines during July 1980.
 Like Typhoon Joe, Kim formed from the near equatorial monsoon trough in the northwestern Pacific Ocean on July 19.
 The disturbance tracked quickly westward-northwest underneath a subtropical ridge, reaching tropical storm strength on the July 21 and typhoon strength on July 23.
 After developing an eye, Kim began to rapidly intensify, and during the afternoon of July 24, peaked in intensity as a super typhoon.
 Several hours later, Kim made landfall over the Philippines, but the storm had weakened considerably by this time.
 Throughout the Philippines, 40 people were killed, 2 via drownings, and 19,000 others were directly affected.
 A total of 12,000 homes were destroyed and 5,000 villages were flooded.
 Less than a week earlier, the same areas were affected by Joe; however, Kim was considered the more damaging of the two typhoons.
 Land interaction took its toll on Kim, and upon entering the South China Sea, the storm was down below typhoon intensity.
 Kim continued northwestward but its disrupted circulation prevented re-intensification, and it remained a tropical storm until hitting southern China July 27 to the northeast of Hong Kong, where only slight damage was reported.
 Later that day, Kim dissipated.